3D printing and CNC machining methods are two manufacturing methods that have their specific features and advantages.

 - It is more versatile due to the latest technology, automatic tool-changing capacity, and use of various tools on the same machine.
 Applications of CNC Machining

 Advantages of 3D Printing

 3D printing has many advantages as compared to other manufacturing methods.
 Some of them are summarized below:

-3. As the 3D designs are stored virtually, there is no extra space acquired by inventory.
-These 3D designs stored virtually can edit anytime at a lower cost.
+- As the 3D designs are stored virtually, there is no extra space acquired by inventory.
+These 3D designs stored virtually can be edited anytime at a lower cost.

 Disadvantages of CNC Machining

 Some major drawbacks of CNC machining are discussed below:

 - CNC machining is an expensive technique because of the high cost of CNC machines.

 - It increases the risk of unemployment because of the requirement for fewer workers to operate CNC machines.
 So expansion in CNC machining may lead to unemployment.